 - Methods, Materials and Facilities: Why, when, where and how will you do the research?
 Where applicable, define patient selection and outline human investigation safety requirements, and remember that facilities must coincide with your location for 1 year following the award.

-- Budget Justification: AAHS and the Research Committee are required by the Internal Revenue Service (IRS) to document disbursement of funds, as well as to maintain annual reports on the funded programs.
+- Itemized Budget and Budget Justification: AAHS and the Research Committee are required by the Internal Revenue Service (IRS) to document disbursement of funds, as well as to maintain annual reports on the funded programs.
 Please note that this award is for support of compensation and direct costs only and cannot be used for any form of indirect costs and/or overhead assessments (personal compensation of investigators, travel, payment of hospital cost.)

 - Collaboration: Define the role(s) of consultants, basic or clinical scientists and their percent of anticipated participation.